janosh/matbench-discovery/site/src/routes/si/+page.md

 <HistClfPredHullDistModels />
 {/if}

-> @label:fig:hist-clf-pred-hull-dist-models Similar to [this figure](/preprint#fig:hist-clf-true-hull-dist-models), this histogram shows model stability classification as a function of the distance to the convex hull.
-The difference here being the $x$ axis showing model-predicted rather than DFT ground-truth distance to the convex hull.
-Intuitively, it shows hof often models misclassify as a function of how far they think a material is from the convex hull.
+> @label:fig:hist-clf-pred-hull-dist-models Similar to the [true hull distance histograms](/preprint#fig:hist-clf-true-hull-dist-models), these histograms show model stability classification as a function of the distance to the convex hull.
+The difference here being the $x$ axis shows model-predicted rather than DFT hull distances.
+Intuitively, it shows how often models misclassify as a function of how far they think a material is from the convex hull.

+Note the CGCNN+P histogram is more strongly peaked than CGCNN's which agrees better with the actual DFT ground truth [distribution of hull distances](/about-the-data#--target-distribution) in our test set.
+This explains why CGCNN+P performs better as a regressor but also reveals how it can simultaneously perform worse as a classifier.
+By moving predictions closer to the stability threshold at 0 eV/atom above the hull, even small errors are significant enough to tip a classification over the threshold.

 ## WBM Batch Robustness as a Measure of Extrapolation Prowess